Biography

 Anita Bischoff Urbano

 She is also writer and author, together with her son Mauro, of the latest editions of the box set of “Gli Antichi Segreti del Fabbro - The Ancient Blacksmith Secrets" and the biographical book published in the first edition in 1998 and in second edition in 1999 “Urbano Quinto Cuore di Ferro – Urbano Quinto Iron Heart".
 This book describes part of the public life of Urbano Quinto.
 The New York period and relationships with modern and contemporary artists have been deliberately omitted in this book.
 Urbano Quinto expressly requested not to divulge this topic for at least 20 years after his departure.
-His escalation in the Olympus of antiques had been so difficult, since he was a self-made man, that he didn't want his passion for Pop Art and these friendships to overshadow his fame.
+His escalation in the Olympus of antiques had been so difficult, since he was a self-made man, that he didn't want his passion for Pop Art and these friendships could overshadow his international fame.
 In fact, in the 70s and 80s these artists certainly didn't have the consideration, especially in Italy, that they have now.
 A certain caste of antique dealers and experts considered, not understanding it, this form of art as controversial, unacceptable, miserably serial and branded its creators, snubbing them, as mere frivolous eccentrics snake oil salesmen.

 Anita Bischoff Urbano